Skip to content ↓

 Physical Development

-Children will continue to build on their fundamental skills in PE lessons on a Wednesday with Mrs Page.
+Children will be working on their athletics skills in PE lessons on a Wednesday with Mrs Paige.

 Faith and Beliefs

-Our Christian value for this half-term is 'goodness and kindness' and the children will explore the meaning of being faithful.
-In our F&B lessons this half-term, the children will be continuing their learning about Christianity with a focus on Salvation.
+Our Christian value for this half-term is 'Patience and Self-Control' and the children will explore the meaning of being faithful.
+In our F&B lessons this half-term, the children will be continuing their learning about how people view the world by looking at Humanism.

 Morning/afternoon drops offs and pick ups: